 There are many ways to get a traffic ticket in Virginia.
 If you are in this unfortunate situation, you have a choice to fight your ticket alone or hire a lawyer to assist you.
 Some traffic laws in Virginia are not so common knowledge and if you are in violation of one of them, you may be facing fines, points on your license, a license suspension or even jail time.
 In addition, multiple traffic violation convictions may lead to losing your license for an extended period of time among other consequences.
 If driving privileges are important to you, it's in your best interest to consult with an experienced traffic violation attorney.
-At Williams Stone Carpenter Buczek, PC in Stafford & Fredericksburg, VA, we fight all types of traffic violations and understand how important it is to protect your driving privileges and your driving record.
+At Williams Stone Carpenter Buczek, PC, we have office locations in Stafford, Fredericksburg & Manassas, VA.
+We fight all types of traffic violations throughout Northern Virginia and understand how important it is to protect your driving privileges and your driving record.

 How We Can Help You

 Traffic violations come in several variations.
 From not wearing your seat belt to reckless driving, you need a Virginia attorney who is experienced in handling traffic cases and knows how to fight for your rights.
 We can assist with: